 3. Entrepreneurs Know They Often Stand in Their Own Way Even though some business owners know they are getting in their own way, they can’t see how to work around that.
 They don’t know how to break these habits or aren’t even aware which habits are preventing progress.
 For example, you may find clients with a concern about bringing on employees.
 Without your help to get past the resistance, this prospect can’t take this step which means he can’t alleviate the overwhelm by hiring more manpower to grow and achieve his vision.
 That’s an opportunity cost easily understood.
 Talk about playing a bigger game and building confidence.

-Your Client Attraction Assignment Whether you are out networking or doing get acquainted calls to find clients, and someone asks you about your impact on the bottom line, you now have several ideas on how to respond.
+Your The Leveraged Business Assignment Whether you are out networking or doing get acquainted calls to find clients, and someone asks you about your impact on the bottom line, you now have several ideas on how to respond.
 Ask what they stand to lose if they don’t work with you.
 That’s the easiest way to answer the question so prospects can feel the potential lost opportunity.